June-Skeeter/GEOS270_Syllabus/docs/Overview.md

 ## Content

-Module content will consist of readings, videos, & other materials pertaining to the topics outlined for each module.  **In person** lecture will be held **every** Wednesday (except September 8th)

-  Modules will be posted with an introductory video outlining the topic and covering the key themes of the module.
-The introductory video should be reviewed before in person lecture.
-In person lectures for each module will be held Wednesdays at 14:00 in room 200 of the Geography Building on the dates listed.
-The lectures will cover the module content in depth and serve as your chance to ask questions and engage in discussion about the material.
-Lectures will be streamed on zoom for anyone who needs or prefers to attend remotely, I will work to incorporate the zoom attendees and answer any questions that are asked in the chat.
+Module content will consist of readings, videos, & other materials pertaining to the topics outlined for each module.  **In person** lecture will be held **every** Wednesday (except September 8th) at 14:00 in room 200 of the Geography Building.
+The module content should be reviewed before in person lecture.
+The schedule class time on Mondays at 14:00 will be a good time for this!
+In person lectures will cover the module content in depth and serve as your chance to ask questions and engage in discussion about the material.
+In person lectures will be streamed and recorded for students who can not attend in person.
+More details regarding streaming and recording will be avaliable soon!

 ## Application